 The final products of this process spontaneously return into the natural cycle and are non-toxic.
 Plastic materials, as per today, are highly durable with a very long degradation time.

 Our challenge is to develop new bioprocesses as well as new polymers having all the required properties while in use, but biodegrading at the end of their life cycle.

-Galatea Bio Tech’s current target is the production of biodegradable and compostable PLA plastics (Polylactic acid) (PLA Production Process) as well as 100% Bioplastics, 100% compostable (Materials & Compounding)
+Galatea Bio Tech’s current target is the production of biodegradable and compostable PLA plastics (Polylactic acid) as well as other compounds 100% biodegradable and 100% compostable (Materials & Compounding)